Store Your Data

 Abiding by the 3-2-1 rule will help you store multiple copies of your data, but it can't help you if you don't keep those copies in sync.
 Follow these steps to help you know that any copy of your data is up-to-date and ready to use:

 - Back up your files automatically, if possible, by using a backup utility on your computer or a sync function on your cloud service.
 Note that cloud services sometimes are NOT appropriate storage locations for sensitive data!

 - If you can't back up automatically, copy files manually.

 - Schedule your backups at regular intervals, using your computer's backup utility (for automatic) or your calendar (for manual).
 Choose a time frame that's appropriate for how often you are changing your files and how important those files are.
 For example, you might back up critical, frequently-changed files every day but back up infrequently-used files only once per week.

 - Periodically check and test your backup copies.
 Can you find, open, and use your files?
 A backup that isn't working doesn't help you.

 - Back up your physical materials, too, such as notes, notebooks, and sketches.
 KU Libraries offer public scanners in many locations across campus.
 You can also scan physical materials using an app on your mobile device.
 The OneDrive app includes a scanner and can save files directly to your KU OneDrive storage space.

-KU offers the following storage plans, in addition to a list of other data repositories.
+KU offers several data storage options for active and past projects.
 Contact us if you need assistance determining which is right for you.

 |Service||Storage Type||Access||Cost||Space||Qualification||Confidential or Sensitive Data?|